top of page

 The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.

 Printz v.
-United States (1997) established the anti-commandeering doctrine.
+United States (1997) established the anti-commandeering doctrine, prohibiting the federal government from compelling state officers to enforce federal law.

 New York v.
-United States (1992) prohibited Congress from compelling states to enact federal regulatory programs.
+United States (1992) prohibited Congress from compelling states to enact or administer a federal regulatory program.

 bottom of page